hernantz/blog/content/mock-yourself-not-your-code.md

 Well, I'll name a few reasons that seem legit to me.

-One reason to use mocks is to **force a desired state** for your test and easyly trigger side effects.
+One reason to use mocks is to **force a desired state** for your test and easily trigger side effects.
 Mocks facilitate a lot the testing of corner cases.
 Another reason is **to gain speed** by staying away of slow code, like system calls, db, network calls, costly calculations, etc. Also it could be a short path to increase code coverage.
 But probably the primary reason for using mocks is to **make a unit test more specific**.
-Just testing exaclty one piece of code, and thus, reducing the number of asserts you have to make, by avoiding having to test things that (hopefully) are already tested and you trust to work.
+Just testing exactly one piece of code, and thus, avoiding having to test things that (hopefully) are already tested.

 ### Testing with mocks